gramener/gramex-guide/handlers/README.md

   first value instead of the last.
 - `handler.session` (AttrDict): a unique object associated with each [session](../auth/)

-Apart from these, there are 4 other variables that may be created based on the configuration.
+Apart from these, there are other variables that may be created based on the configuration.
 These are not yet intended for general use:

 - `handler.xrequest_uri`: URL in the HTTP Header `X-Request-URI`.
 Defaults to `handler.request.uri`
+- `handler.gramex_root`: URL in the HTTP Header `X-Gramex-Root` without a trailing slash.
+Defaults to `''`
 - `handler.transform`
 - `handler.redirects`
 - `handler.permissions`